puzpuzpuz/questdb.io/docs/concept/geohashes.md

 ## InfluxDB Line Protocol

-Geohashes may also be inserted via InfluxDB Line Protocol (ILP) by the following
+Geohashes may also be inserted via InfluxDB Line Protocol by the following
 steps:

 1. Create a table with columns of geohash type beforehand: